NestorHiebl/Ray-tracing-in-one-weekend-C/README.md

 The following is a verbatim copy of Peter Shirley's **Ray Tracing in One Weekend** book (version 3.2.3, 2020-12-07), with the following changes:
  - The language has been changed from C++ to C.
  - All paragraphs expounding upon language-specific properties of the code have been re-written in order to reflect the re-written code in C.
+ - Additional sections have been added with brief explanations of the underlying math or tangential topics such as build systems.
  - Instead of writing image data to *stdout*, the programs in this repo take an additional command line argument specifying a filename.
 When the programs are run, image data is written to this file. *stdout* is used purely for logging.

+All sentences and paragraphs that I have changed or added are rendered in **bold** - I love the original book and do not want to leave the impression that I am putting words in Peter Shirley's mouth, or imply that my knowledge or the subject is more advanced than or even on the same level to his.
+The intent is purely to make a version of Ray Tracing in One Weekend that is slightly more accessible to people who are more comfortable with C as opposed to C++ while brushing up on my linear algebra.

 The original book in C++ can be read for free [here](https://raytracing.github.io/books/RayTracingInOneWeekend.html), or can be bought [here](https://www.amazon.de/Tracing-Weekend-Minibooks-Book-English-ebook/dp/B01B5AODD8).

 ## General remarks
 The state of the code as it is in a specific chapter in the book can be found in the directory labeled with the corresponding section number.